jonathancraddock/mootparadox_grav/pages/01.home/default.md

 ### Info

-What happened to the old site?
-For the last couple of weeks the answer has been, "*The old version of this site is temporarily offline while I have a bit of an experiment with Grav CMS*".
-The updated answer is that [Grav](https://getgrav.org/) looks great and I'm sticking with it! :-)
+mootParadox is my personal website, updated on very rare occasions.
+It's a miscellany of outdoors and techie ramblings.

 !!!
-You can learn about **Grav** at their [Learn Grav](http://learn.getgrav.org) site.
+The site is built with [Grav](), a modular flat-file CMS.
+If you want to find out more, take a look at [Learn Grav](http://learn.getgrav.org).

-### What Next?
+### What's on the site?

-I'm bringing the hiking blog posts across from my old site, with [improved maps](/projects/simple-self-hosted-gpx-map) and better versions of the photographs.
-Follow these links to blog posts related to [Outdoors](/outdoors), and some [planned](/outdoors/tag:planned) Wainwright-bagging routes.
+You'll find some hiking blog posts from my old site, with [improved maps](/projects/simple-self-hosted-gpx-map) and better versions of the photographs.
+Follow these links to blog posts related to [Outdoors](/outdoors), and some additional [planned](/outdoors/tag:planned) Wainwright-bagging routes.

-There may also be a few [Projects](/projects), probably with a techie twist.
+There are some [Projects](/projects), most have some sort of techie twist.

 ![](/outdoors/catstycam-to-sheffield-pike/swirral-edge-and-red-tarn.jpg)
 *Red Tarn with Swirral Edge to the left.*